 High Variance in Reviews

 If there is a wide range of variety in the score and context of a review, then users who look at other reviews will be increasingly susceptible to being persuaded by those other opinions.
-Try to select a collection of reviews that are representative of your brand while still curating out the less friendly voices.
+Try to select a collection of reviews representative of your brand while still curating out the less friendly voices.

 Moderate Variance in Reviews